amueller/applied_ml_spring_2017/index.md

 5 homework assignments (60%), midterm exam (20%), final in-class exam (20%).
 All homework assignments are programming assignments and need to be submitted via Github (as will be explained in the class).
-The midterm will test material from the first half of the class, while the final exam will test material from the second half.
+The midterm will test material from the first half of the class, while the second exam will test material from the second half.